catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli/configure.rst

   $password = Read-Host 'Please enter your OpenStack Password' -AsSecureString
   $env:OS_PASSWORD = [Runtime.InteropServices.Marshal]::PtrToStringAuto([Runtime.InteropServices.Marshal]::SecureStringToBSTR($password))

-Save the file and run it from a PowerShell session.
-To confirm if the variables were set correctly, run the following command
+Save the file as a '.ps1' file and run it from a PowerShell session.
+To confirm if the variables were set correctly, run the following command:

 .. code-block:: bash